You may apply to suspend candidature or you may be required to suspend your candidature.

 - you should consult the scholarships website for more information about any specific conditions that may apply to your scholarship or award.

-- you must submit a stipend claim form to enable recommencement of scholarship payments.
+- you must submit a stipend claim form to enable recommencement of scholarship payments upon return from suspension.

 If you are an international student, you should discuss the implications of suspension with the Department of Home Affairs prior to submitting an application to suspend.